acai-solutions/terraform-aws-acf-idc/README.md

 ![checkov-shield]

 <!-- BEGIN_ACAI_DOCS -->
-This [Terraform][terraform-url] automates the deployment of IAM Identity Center resources to enable Single Sign-On on AWS via an external Identity Provider (e.g. Azure Entra ID).
+This [Terraform][terraform-url] module automates the deployment of IAM Identity Center resources to enable Single Sign-On on AWS via an external Identity Provider (e.g. Azure Entra ID).

 This module is designed to:

 - Provision IdC Permission Sets which act as reusable templates for access policies.
-- Configure IdC Assignments that link these Permission Sets to AWS Accounts and specific users or groups.
+- Configure IdC Assignments that link these Permission Sets to AWS accounts and specific users or groups.
 - Facilitate centralized management of identities and permissions, reducing complexity and improving security governance.

 ![architecture]